Close the left navigation

 • Investigating how early life adversity disrupts the neuronal circuits for social behaviors during postnatal development in the limbic system

 Lischinsky received her Ph.D. in molecular medicine, neuroscience track from The George Washington University.
 She performed her doctoral work at the lab of Joshua Corbin, Ph.D., at Children’s National Medical Center, where she studied the embryonic developmental programs for the establishment of social behaviors in the amygdala.
 As a postdoctoral fellow in the lab of Dayu Lin, Ph.D., at NYU Grossman School of Medicine, she took an in vivo and circuits approach to uncover the function, connectivity, and neuronal responses of developmentally distinct neuronal subpopulations for the generation of innate social behaviors, primarily aggression.
 She was awarded the prestigious Leon Levy Fellowship in Neuroscience and K99/R00 Pathway to Independence Award to pursue her postdoctoral work.
-Lischinsky joined the NIEHS as an Earl Stadtman Tenure-Track Investigator and NIH Distinguished Scholar in 2024.
+Lischinsky joined NIEHS as an Earl Stadtman Tenure-Track Investigator and NIH Distinguished Scholar in 2024.

 If you are interested in joining or collaborating with the Neurobehavioral Circuits Group, please email Julieta Lischinsky.